massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The buildpack also provides an updated version of the Extreme Scale Client.

 ### April 27, 2017: Updated Liberty buildpack v3.9-20170419-1403
-* The default Liberty runtime version `17.0.0.1` was updated to include [PI77770](http://www-01.ibm.com/support/docview.wss?uid=swg24043596), [PI77605](http://www-01.ibm.com/support/docview.wss?uid=swg1PI77605), [PI79275](http://www-01.ibm.com/support/docview.wss?uid=swg1PI79275), and PI77438 iFixes.
+* The default Liberty runtime version `17.0.0.1` was updated to include [PI77770](http://www-01.ibm.com/support/docview.wss?uid=swg24043596), [PI77605](https://www.ibm.com/support/pages/apar/PI77605), [PI79275](https://www.ibm.com/support/pages/apar/PI79275), and PI77438 iFixes.
 * The monthly Liberty runtime version was updated to the [2017.3.0.0](https://developer.ibm.com/wasdev/blog/2017/03/14/beta-websphere-liberty-tools-march-2017/) release.
 * Memory Calculation was moved from staging to the start process, allowing for easier heap memory changes with the restart of an application.
-* The buildpack also provides updated versions of the agent for the [Auto-Scaling service](/docs/Auto-Scaling?topic=Auto-Scaling-get-started), and Extreme Scale Client.
+* The buildpack also provides updated versions of the agent for the Auto-Scaling service, and the Extreme Scale Client.

 ### March 14, 2017: Updated Liberty buildpack v3.8-20170308-1507
 * The default Liberty runtime version was updated to the 17.0.0.1 release.